-- 1.1.1 Continue to develop long range resource management plans at the subprogram level. - 1.1.2 Update long-range unit administration plans. - 1.1.3 Develop operational plans. - 1.1.4 Budget for operational plan implementation. - 1.1.5 Relate employee job assignments to operational plans. - 1.1.6 Implement operational plans. - 1.1.7 Monitor implementation process. - 1.1.8 Adjust implementation as necessary.
+- 1.1.1 Continue to develop long range resource management plans at the subprogram level that are based on a principle of "Conservation and Management in Context". - 1.1.2 Develop operational plans that are advised by relevant context information that has been delivered to Department staff in convenient and understandable written and visual form. - 1.1.3 Budget for operational plan implementation. - 1.1.4 Relate employee job assignments to operational plans. - 1.1.5 Implement operational plans. - 1.1.6 Monitor implementation process. - 1.1.7 Adjust implementation as necessary.